 Pfizer Drug Trial: Day 1 (Visit 2)

 Today’s happenings: after reporting to the NYU School of Medicine Clinical and Translational Science Institute (CTSI), an IV was placed, ECG completed, and several blood tests were taken.
 Various assessments were given, and the obligatory drug and pregnancy screenings were completed, as well as a breathalyzer to verify that I hadn’t consumed any alchohol.
-We were good to go, so on to the next phase.

-I was transported to the Center for Biomedical Imaging (CBI) for my first fMRI.
+I was then transported to the Center for Biomedical Imaging (CBI) for the first fMRI.
 Electrodes were placed on my body to measure any muscle movements, and an elastic belt was placed around my abdomen to measure the depth of my breathing during the scan.
 An electrode was also placed on my finger to measure my oxygen levels.

 Electrodes were attached to my palms to see how much I was sweating, and a special video camera recorded my eye movements and blinking.

-After testing increasing shock levels to determine the maximum that I could tolerate without it being painful, I was slid into the imaging machine and the scan began.
+After testing increasing shock levels to determine the maximum that I could tolerate without it being too painful, I was slid into the imaging machine and the scan began.

 I received electric shocks to the inside of my wrists as a trigger, along with being shown images of people with different expressions of disgust, anger, etc. on a video screen.
 I was also shown images of different shapes and colors, and told to predict whether or not I would receive a shock by pushing buttons on a small handheld device.